-We are based in a convenient location for wine & food cycling day rides on the Great Taste Trail.
+We are based in a convenient location for wine & food cycling on the Great Taste Trail.
 The densest area of wineries, breweries and cafes on the trail is in the area between Stoke (where we are) and Wakefield on the Rail Route.

 Tourism NZ recently produced a new video of the Great Taste Trail and we had the pleasure of helping out with bikes and support.
 Here are some pics we took during the shoot.
 To view the gorgeous video, just go to our home page.